-Yes, even if you have a bad credit score, you can take out a loan against your vehicle.
+Yes, even with a bad credit score, you can take out a loan against your vehicle title and continue to use your car as usual.

 Before you take out an auto equity loan, here are a few things you should know.